 We know that Kate enjoys tennis and is a keen player.
-She can be found in the Royal Box at Wimbledon every July (only missing one year due to pregnancy in 2013).
+She can be found in theevery July (only missing one year due to pregnancy in 2013).
 She also took part in a BBC documentary about Wimbledon earlier this summer.

 During the documentary, Kate spoke about her love for tennis.
 She also explained that she grew up watching Wimbledon and that it inspired her to get involved with the sport from a young age.